-Once you’re at the Cliffs, there are so many different things to do and endless ways to experience the different aspects of this amazing place.
-Once again – planning ahead will help you get the most out of your time here.
+Once you’re at the Cliffs of Moher Visitor Experience, there are so many different things to do and endless ways to experience the different aspects of this amazing place.
+Planning ahead will help you get the most out of your time here.

 You can view the Cliffs from 3 primary viewing platforms.
 Each presents you with a different, beautiful vista and together they offer you a truly breath-taking, full 360 degree experience.

 From the beautiful south out to Hag’s Head – The Main Platform

 From this main viewing area you can see the south cliffs and also look out towards the mighty Hag’s Head.
 Sheer splendour!

 From beautiful bay to peaceful isles – The North Platform

 Located near the highest point of the Cliffs, Knockardakin stands at 214m or 700 feet above sea level – this platform is also located close to O’Brien’s Tower and from here you have marvellous views, north, south, east and west from an elevated point.

 From a bird paradise to mighty sea stack – The South Platform

 From the South Platform you’re perfectly placed to see the puffin colony that makes its home on Goat Island.
 You may also see many other seabirds as well as the sea stack below O’Brien’s Tower.
 From here, you can walk 4km to Hags Head and its own incredible views of the Cliffs.